pyccel/pyccel/developer_docs/syntactic_stage.md

 and use the third (`op`) to correctly construct the `pyccel.ast.core.AugAssign`.

-The final code therefore ressembles the following:
+The final code therefore resembles the following:
 ```python
 def _visit_AugAssign(self, stmt):
     lhs = self._visit(stmt.target)